 2. Inventory balance can have a huge impact on your taxes

 For retail businesses, whether online or brick-and-mortar, inventory is (almost) everything.
-Use an inventory management system, like Stitch Labs, to properly manage your inventory levels and make sure you don’t have a huge tax liability and can meet your customer’s needs.
+Use inventory management software, like Stitch Labs, to properly manage your inventory levels and make sure you don’t have a huge tax liability and can meet your customer’s needs.

 3. Get a professional who understands your business to prepare your taxes